fogus/spiel/pyramidenspiel/minimax/README.markdown

 Game-play
 =========

 *Minimax* is a Mancala game played on a circular field.
-On each turn, you will take all of the pyramids on a card and sows them, one by one on each subsequent card (including the vault) in turn, in a counter-clockwise fashion, until the pyramids taken are distributed.
+On each turn, you will take all of the pyramids on a card and sow them, one by one on each subsequent card (including the vault) in turn, in a counter-clockwise fashion, until the pyramids taken are distributed.

-The rules governing which cards you take pyramids for sowing are as follows:
+The rules governing which cards you may sow from are as follows:

  * While you can sow into the vault, you may never sow from the vault.
  * On the first turn you can sow from any card that you wish.